 Principle of Operation

-The Parason Deinking cell consists of a number of cells in series with an elliptical cross-section with a baffle extending over the entire length to separate suspension chamber.
-Air (at the atmospheric pressure) and pulp stock to be de-inked is introduced into the cell chamber through a specially designed injector nozzle.
+The Parason Deinking Cell consists of a number of cells in series with an elliptical cross-section with a baffle extending over the entire length to a separate suspension chamber.
+Air (at the atmospheric pressure) and pulp stock to be deinked are introduced into the cell chamber through a specially designed injector nozzle.
 Flow-through nozzles generate a negative pressure that sucks in the necessary process and generates microturbulence resulting in widely ranging bubble sizes enabling efficient removal of an equally wide range of particle size.

-This enhances brightness to a high degree and reduces dirt, specks and stickies efficiently.
-The injectors optimize the quantity of the air injected and the size of the bubbles generated.
+This enhances brightness to a high degree and reduces dirt, specks, and stickies efficiently.
+The injectors optimize the quantity of air injected and the size of the bubbles generated.
 The pulp stock free from the ink is pumped from the bottom of one cell to the next cell.
-The ink laden foam overflows to the foam chamber with the help of a motorized paddle.
+The ink-laden foam overflows to the foam chamber with the help of a motorized paddle.

 System Experience and Process Know-How